Security-Onion-Solutions/securityonion-docs/zeek.rst

     Zeek is a powerful network analysis framework that is much different from the typical IDS you may know.
 (Zeek is the new name for the long-established Bro system.
 Note that parts of the system retain the "Bro" name, and it also often appears in the documentation and distributions.)

 Zeek logs are sent to :ref:`elasticsearch` for parsing and storage and can then be found in :ref:`dashboards`, :ref:`hunt`, and :ref:`kibana`.
-Here's an example of Zeek conn (connection) logs in :ref:`hunt`:
+Here's an example of Zeek logs in :ref:`hunt`:

 .. image:: images/41_hunt.png
   :target: _images/41_hunt.png